 When you sign up for Premier StartSM, you may be able to receive a 4-week supply of Hizentra and infusion equipment at no cost to you, plus free at-home visits by a trained nurse to help you learn to infuse.

 Yes.
 Partnering with one's healthcare provider is necessary for patients receiving Ig treatment.
-Regular healthcare provider visits are an important part of your therapy program.
+Regular visits with your healthcare provider are an important part of your therapy program.
 At each visit, your healthcare provider will evaluate your dose and your response to treatment and address any concerns you may have.
-It's important to bring your Hizentra therapy journal or send infusion records via the MyHizentra® Infusion Manager app to share with your healthcare provider.
+It's important to bring your Hizentra therapy journal or send infusion records via the Hizentra app to share with your healthcare provider.

 Talk with your healthcare provider about which option is best for you.
 For CIDP, the recommended dosing schedule is weekly.
 For PI, several dosing schedules (from daily to once every 2 weeks) are available, and your doctor will work with you to find the dosing schedule that works best for you.